-- Write pitches and sending them directly to journalists
+- Writing pitches and sending them directly to journalists

 - Copywriting and blogging for the web

-Types of exposure that PR agencies need to protection from:
+Types of exposure that PR agencies need protection from:

-Property exposures: This is probably limited to your office.
-If you have expensive equipment for the production of photographic, graphic design, audio, visual or art work for your clients then be sure to talk to your agent about this.
+This is probably limited to your office.
+If you have expensive equipment for the production of photographic, graphic design, audio, or visual artwork for your clients, be sure to talk to your agent about it.

 - Accounts receivable for unpaid balances.

-- Bailees' customers for any client property that you are in control of.
+- Any client property that you are in control of.
 You might need bailees' customer insurance.

 - Valuable papers and records.
-THINK about this...
 Your clients' records and art are typically originals that are almost impossible to replace or re-create.
-Keep originals in fireproof cabinets and create duplicate copies that you keep off site for protection.
+Keep originals in fireproof cabinets and create duplicate copies and keep them off-site for protection.